 But, of course, this isn’t true.
 You may need help learning which coping skills are the best for your unique struggles, and you may benefit from putting them into practice under the watchful eye of a doctor or therapist.

-If you need help overcoming depression and an eating disorder, please reach out to us today at 804-415-7603 or complete our contact form.
+If you need help overcoming depression and an eating disorder, find the location nearest you.
 We would love to help you get started on your journey to healing and wholeness.